wkgcass/vproxy/README.md

 ## Intro

 VProxy is a zero-dependency TCP Loadbalancer based on Java NIO.
-The project only requires Java 8 to run.
+The project only requires Java 11 to run.

 Clone it, javac it, then everything is ready for running.

+Also, gradle configuration is provided, please use Gradle 4.10.2+ (which supports java 11).

 ## Aim